 We all know how the holiday calendar can fill up in the wink of an eye with family commitments, community gatherings, work parties and more.
 That’s why we’re providing info earlier rather than later on these holiday trains.
 They’re not just for kids either, they’re for everyone looking to tap into the true meaning of the season.

 The best word to describe the CP Holiday Train is magical.
-Close your eyes and imagine more than a dozen train cars decked out with thousands of twinkling lights, children’s activities, food and refreshments, Santa and Mrs. Claus, and performances by Meghan Patrick, Tanika Charles, and Kelly Prescott.
+Close your eyes and imagine more than a dozen train cars decked out with thousands of twinkling lights, children’s activities, food and refreshments, Santa and Mrs. Claus, and musical performances.
 Best of all, the train will be collecting money and non-perishable food items for the Central Wisconsin Community Action Council food pantry and homeless programs.
 Since its inaugural year in 1999, the Holiday Train, as it makes its way through Canada and northern U.S., has raised more than $15.8 million and collected 4.5 million pounds of food.
+Each year the Holiday Train usually stops in Wisconsin Dells early-December.

 Check out all of the holiday happenings by clicking here.